kyutc/RestockApi/docs/environment_setup.md

 Access Tools→Deployment→Configuration... and click the plus symbol to add a new connection.
 Click "..." next to SSH configuration to add a new SSH login.

+Ensure the root path is set to `/var/www/api.cpsc4900.local/v1`.

 ![PHPStorm remote deployment configuration step 1](img/remote_deploy_step01.png)

 Use the restock account and password.
 Be sure to click "test connection" to ensure it's working correctly.